 That's the secret sauce to these delectable garlic brown butter green beans.

-Some of my favorite entrees to go with garlic brown butter green beans are pan seared apple pork tenderloin or pistachio dijon mustard chicken.
-I also recommended, serving goat cheese rosemary drop biscuits.
+Some of my favorite entrees to go with garlic brown butter green beans are pan seared apple pork tenderloin, pistachio dijon mustard chicken or air fryer shake and bake chicken breast.

-Garlic green beans also make the perfect side dish for Thanksgiving or the start to an incredibly yummy green bean casserole!
+Garlic green beans also make the perfect side dish for a Thanksgiving feast or the start to an incredibly yummy green bean casserole!

-- ½ pound fresh French style green beans (sometimes found in stores as hericot verts)
+- ½ pound fresh French style green beans (sometimes found in stores as haricots verts)

 - 3 tablespoons unsalted butter